 This CDBG funding supports development staff in the predevelopment work required to pull this complex project together.
-If this application is not funded, we would need to scramble to fill the gap it would create in our organizational budget, thereby taking focus away from moving this critical project forward.
+If this application is not funded, we would need to scramble to fill the gap it would create in our organizational budget.

 3. How will you prioritize the proposed project activities if you do not receive the full amount requested?